lequan310/playwright-mcp-python/README.md

   - Parameters:
     - `function` (string): () => { /* code */ } or (element) => { /* code */ } when element is provided
     - `element` (string, optional): Human-readable element description used to obtain permission to interact with the element
-    - `ref` (string, optional): Exact target element reference from the page snapshot
+    - `selector` (string, optional): CSS selector for target element (if evaluating on specific element)
   - Read-only: **false**

 - **browser_file_upload**